collinbarrett/collinbarrett.github.io/_posts/2016-02-23-optimize-self-hosted-web-fonts.md

 I uploaded and unzipped the kit on my host, ensuring that I referenced the included stylesheet, and the browser beautifully applied Open Sans to my copy.
 If you are trying to follow along, the only hiccup here could be modifying the stylesheet to match your directory structure, but that should be pretty simple to debug.

 I ran into a gotcha with NGINX, however, and I am not sure if you would see something similar currently in Apache as well.
 The latest release of NGINX did not support the woff2 mime type, so warnings were thrown in the browser.
 Modern and powerful browsers should still render the font just fine, but the font should be served as the correct mime type.
-I fixed it by adding the directive `application/font-woff2 woff2;` to NGINX’s mime types file stored by default on Ubuntu/Debian at `/etc/nginx/mime.types`.
+I fixed it by adding the directive `application/font-woff2 woff2;` to NGINX's mime types file stored by default on Ubuntu/Debian at `/etc/nginx/mime.types`.

 Additionally, I modified my cache-control directives in NGINX to cache .woff2 for a long time.
 Gzip compression should not be enabled on .woff2, however, as it is already about as compressed as it is going to get and not worth the overhead.